UPPMAX/HPC-python/docs/isolated.rst

 **NOTE**: since it may take up a bit of space if you are installing many Python packages to your virtual environment, we **strongly** recommend you place it in your project storage!

+**NOTE**: if you need are for instance working with both Python 2 and 3, then you can of course create more than one virtual environment, just name them so you can easily remember which one has what.

 To place it in a directory below your project storage (again calling it "vpyenv"):

 .. code-block:: sh